Apple iPad Pro 12.9in (2018) full review

 The size of the device and the headphone situation mean you'll probably be more inclined to use speakers for your audio: there are four of them.
 There's also an astonishing five microphones, a Smart Connector for the keyboard case (which has been moved to the back) and a magnetic docking point for the Apple Pencil.

-You get Bluetooth 5.0 (up from 4.2 last year) and 802.11ac Wi-Fi; Apple boasts wireless will be faster thanks to simultaneous dual-band connectivity.
+You get Bluetooth 5.0 (up from 4.2 on the previous generation) and 802.11ac Wi-Fi; Apple boasts wireless will be faster thanks to simultaneous dual-band connectivity.
 And while there's a conventional SIM tray (assuming you pay extra for a cellular model), the Pro also supports eSIM, making this a multi-SIM device.
 This could prove handy if you occasionally work abroad.

 We've picked out the highlights above, but here's the rest of the specs list.

 As ever, Apple keeps mum about the memory allocation, and it was only after the first tear-downs that we found out that the company is offering 6GB of RAM for the first time.
 But note that this applies to the 1TB model only; the others all get 4GB.

 - A12X Bionic processor, Neural Engine, M12 coprocessor